mikhailshilkov/azure-serverless-workshop/03-telemetry/README.md

-# Deploying a Data Processing pipeline
+# Lab 3: Deploying a Data Processing pipeline

 In this lab, you will deploy a Azure Function Apps that is triggered by messages in an Event Hub.
 The device data from the messages will be saved to Azure Cosmos DB.
 You will also setup a dead-letter queue for messages that failed to be processed and Azure Application Insights for monitoring.